null-Exception1/pacman/README.md

 A update counter is used for updating the game board.
 An update is 0.5 seconds (with delays from calculations made by AI)

-- When a ghost is eaten in weak mode, it is kept imprisoned for 10 updates. \
+- When a ghost is eaten in weak mode, it is kept imprisoned for 10 updates (in the middle). \
 - At the beginning, ghosts are randomly placed.
 They start moving one after another at a delay of 4 updates \
 - Weak mode runs for 15 updates \